IF3110-2023-02-15/Puisiku-PHP/README.md

 ```

 ## Running the Program
-1. Clone this repository
+1. Ensure `Docker Daemon` is running
-2. Ensure `Docker Daemon` is running
+2. This service depends on Puisiku SOAP service on `localhost:8888` and Puisiku REST Service on `localhost:3000`.
+Make sure these services are up!
 3. On root directory, run `make run-build` or `docker compose up -d --build` on terminal
 4. Access the web application by navigating to `localhost:5001` in the web browser
 5. Run `docker compose down` to stop the app.